Getting the most out of the Apple Pencil

 There is also two-way sync of folders between PDF Expert and various cloud services.
 This means, all annotations can be constantly synced to your (e.g.) Dropbox.
 Also, newly added PDFs to this (e.g.) Dropbox folder are pushed to your PDF Expert library.

-For another in-application purchase ($9.99), the editing capabilities can be extended further.
+For a subscription, the editing capabilities can be extended further.
 Getting the Edit upgrade, PDFs can even be changed in a sense where text can be edited and images moved.
 It also adds functionality for redacting text passages, which can be a great addition in office environments, as I use it pretty regular.

 For things I did not like, the Ink Engine.
 In my opinion, the handwritten text often looks ugly and is usually inferior to the other apps covered in this article.
 Especially when decreasing stroke width, it just looks a little bit weird.